 - certain foods

-- skipping medication or incorrect dosing
+- skipping medication

-- non-steroidal anti-inflammatory drugs (ibuprofen, naproxen)
+anti-inflammatory drugs (ibuprofen, naproxen)

 Finding what triggers a flare-up is crucial to managing your condition.
-It can be helpful to keep a food journal to document what you eat and how it affects you.
+It can be helpful to keep a food journal to record what you eat and how it affects you.
 Everyone is different, so what triggers a flare-up in someone else won’t necessarily be an issue for you.